PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 ## Enhanced User Experience

 In these examples, we'll use a hypothetical version of `az` (Azure CLI) that implements all of the shell integration features.
-The user would simply install the tool and it would automatically be integrated with the shell.
+The user would simply install the tool and it would automatically be integrated with the shell if the session is interactive.

+PowerShell 7 would emit on startup any automatically loaded extensions unless `-NoLogo` is specified.

 ### Structured Output with Formatting